 Summers are becoming drier.
-We experienced a ten-year low in summer precipitation totals in 2020, though July 2021 was wetter than normal.
+We experienced a ten-year low in summer precipitation totals in 2020, though 2021 and 2022 were wet.
 Data from Fryeburg Weather Station (KIZG).

 KEZAR LAKE WATER QUALITY REPORT

 A REPORT ON THE WATER QUALITY OF KEZAR LAKE, NINE STREAMS, AND SIX WATERSHED PONDS